pauldlynch/eqguide/guides/jonas-dagmires-skeletal-hand/index.md

 [Hidden Riches](http://everquest.allakhazam.com/db/quest.html?quest=4074) (Sid Hacke) 72-76
 [Shark Meat](http://everquest.allakhazam.com/db/quest.html?quest=4073) (Sid Hacke) 72-76

+Sid Hacke is in the cluster of NPCs near the Succor point at the SE corner or Jardel's Hook.

 Need to be higher than level 65 to start the dialog (possibly 70?); I could get the quests at 66 by saying the trigger phrase “I am willing”.
 Sharks and undead are in the water; animals and humans on land.
 Make sure you have some form of levitation, and first map the ships for Hidden Riches (and lose aggro by running away), then locate the cave entrance for Rumors of a Flame, then do the killing for both.
-You will have to kill a couple of undead going down the vertical cave shaft, which is the east of the two cave entrances on the south side of the bay – east of the one marked on the mapquest map.
-An IVU potion would help here.
+You may have to kill a couple of undead going down the vertical cave shaft, which is the east of the two cave entrances on the south side of the bay – east of the one marked on the mapquest map.
+An IVU potion helps here.
 Undead kills give you +faction Blacksail Pirates.
 You can kill sharks around the entrance to the cave.
-Sharks can get stuck on the shelf by shore, can’t cast on them.
+Sharks can get stuck on the shelf by shore, can’t cast on them; in fact, sharks seem to get stuck anywhere!

+Only "drowned" undead count for the kill quest, so not the seabound raiders, and the "booty" drops mostly from the appropriately named undead, although it seems that any undead can drop any coin.

 Loc for Rumors (cave entrance):